suhanii2310/Lab-Reports-CSE15L/Week1.md

 # Week1 Lab Report
 ## Step 1- Installing VSCode

-- In order to install VSCode on your computer, click on the link below to go to the Visual Studio Code website and select **Download** to install VSCode.
+- In order to install VSCode on your device, click on the link below to go to the Visual Studio Code website and select **Download** to install VSCode.
 (I did not go through this step since I already had VSCode installed on my device)

 [VSCodeWebsite](https://code.visualstudio.com/)